-1. Site Identification and resource assessment
+1. Site identification and resource assessment

-Using our decades of experience, sophisticated models, and on-site measurement, our team works to determine if a site has sufficient wind or solar resources to be competitive in the marketplace.
+Relying on decades of experience, sophisticated models, and on-site measurement, our team works to determine if a site has sufficient solar or wind resources to be competitive in the marketplace.

 - Connection to the Grid: Can the local grid accept the power the site will produce?